Oh, goody goody gumdrops, ready to go for another exciting hour of broadcast excellence.

 Thank you, sir.

-Uh, I wanted to get your take on an idea.
+I wanted to get your take on an idea.

-Many of us on the right thought that this could be well handled by private interests, uh, hopefully for profit interests, but of course we had to have a a new bureaucracy and buy a lot of votes.
+But of course, we had to have a new bureaucracy and buy a lot of votes.

 I'm wondering if down the road what the Dems are getting ready to do is to propose just such a bureaucracy for the ports, keeping in mind that a lot of these ports are in what are now red states.

-No, because they're gonna they're gonna try.
+No, because they're going to try.

 Okay, okay.

-They would and they'd all be professionals, exactly right, just like just I think we can handle this very easily.
+Well, I think we can handle this very easily.

-If there are no weapons of mass destruction in your in in the cargo, just write no WMDs in this box so that we don't have to waste time inspecting it.
+We just tell everybody shipping stuff into the country now, if there are no weapons of mass destruction in the cargo, just write no WMDs in this box so that we don't have to waste time inspecting it.

 Just put no WMDs in this box.